TUM-FAF/WP/lab#1/lab#1.md

 ### IDE and compiler
 You can use whatever IDE/Text editor/CLI you want, but you'll have to write code by your own.
-I recomend [CodeBlocks](http://www.codeblocks.org/) as it is cross platform, has a version which contains a compiler, and is less tempting to try drag-n-drop features.
+I recommend [CodeBlocks](http://www.codeblocks.org/) as it is cross platform, has a version which contains a compiler, and is less tempting to try drag-n-drop features.

 #### If you chose CodeBlocks, here is how you start a project with it:
 * Download.
-Better choose a version wich has compiler.
-Also it is a good idea to take last astable version (12.11), but it is not mandatory as 8.X is also good one.
+Better choose a version which has compiler.
+Also it is a good idea to take last stable version (12.11), but it is not mandatory as 8.X is also good one.
 * Install.
-After instalation it will ask you to choose a defolt compiler.
+After installation it will ask you to choose a default compiler.
 Do it wisely.
 * File -> New -> Project -> Win32 GUI project -> Next...
 * In order to see only GUI window without console, in Project properties, set Build targets -> Type -> GUI Application (project may need a rebuild)